 Richmond Mencap is a local registered charity which supports children, young people and adults with a learning disability, social communication conditions and additional needs (including ADHD) and their families and carers.

-Richmond NAS are a friendly parent-led group aiming to support families and individuals mainly in the Borough of Richmond upon Thames living with an autism spectrum disorder (including Asperger's Syndrome).
+Richmond NAS are a friendly parent-led group aiming to support families and individuals mainly in the Borough of Richmond upon Thames living with autism.
 They hold coffee mornings, liaise with other groups and provide regular updates via emails; our core objectives being support, information and awareness.
 They have a comprehensive information pack available to download on their website.

-Ruils is a local charity that supports children and adults with disabilities and the elderly to live independently, be part of their community and to live life to the full.
-They provide information, advice, befriending and activities to clients and their families.
+Ruils is a local charity that supports children and adults with disabilities to live independently, be part of their community and to live life to the full.
+They provide information, advice, befriending and activities.

-SEND Carers Coffee and Chat is open to all and is based at the Castlenau Centre in Barnes.
+SEND Parent Power is open to all and is based at the Castlenau Centre in Barnes.
 This is because the group feel there is a local need to be met by having an informal group that is local to Barnes, that parents and carers can drop into easily.

 The Information, Advice and Support Service (SENDIASS) in Kingston and Richmond offers advice and support across a wide range of subjects.
 This may include help with personal budgets and how to use the Local Offer plus: